Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Conclusion

 \section{Conclusion}

-This study demonstrates the potential of combining 2D orthophotos and 3D ALS point clouds for automated assessment of forest biodiversity potential using deep learning.
-Through evaluation using our introduced BioVista dataset, we have shown that deep learning approaches can successfully classify forest biodiversity potential, with our best fusion model achieving a mean accuracy of 75.5\%.
-The superior performance of 3D ALS point clouds compared to orthophotos, and the further improvement achieved through multi-modal fusion, suggests that combining structural and spectral information provides a more comprehensive assessment of forest biodiversity potential.
-While our automated approach shows promise for large-scale forest monitoring, certain limitations remain, such as systematic biases in tree species classification.
-Future work should explore end-to-end training of fusion models, incorporation of additional spectral and structural information, and testing across different forest biomes.
-This research represents a step towards developing tools that could support biodiversity conservation efforts, but further improvements in accuracy and robustness are needed before these methods could be considered for practical applications.
+This study demonstrates the potential of 2D orthophotos, 3D ALS point clouds and a combination of the two, for assessment of forest biodiversity potential using deep learning methods.
+Through evaluation using our introduced BioVista dataset, we have shown that deep learning methods can successfully classify forest biodiversity potential, with our best fusion model achieving an overall accuracy of 82.0\% when separating low and high potential areas.
+The superior performance achieved through multimodal fusion suggests that combining structural and spectral information provides a more comprehensive and reliable assessment of forest biodiversity.
+This multimodal potential should be tested for predicting other forest-related variables as well.
+This research represents a step towards developing methods that can support forest biodiversity monitoring and conservation efforts, but further improvements in accuracy, granularity, and robustness are needed before these methods could be considered for practical applications.
+Future work should incorporate a more fine-grained classification scheme and test the methodology across different forest biomes.